saurabhsinghi/hotelapp/README.md

      URL: /hotelapp/v1/reservations/hotel/{hotelId}

      Path variable:
-      hotel_id : id of the hotel to be updated (integer).
-Required
+      hotel_id : id of the hotel to be updated (integer)

      Body: All fields are required.
        {